kklingenberg/schemaorg-pydantic/README.md

   --greedy                        Whether to gulp the model tree recursively,
                                   meaning models will be gathered from the field specification in other models.
 This
-                                  option does nothing if no model is specified (since the whole graph will be included).
+                                  option does nothing if the 'all' wildcard is used (since the whole graph will be included).  [default: False]
-                                  That is, not specifying any models is the greediest operation.  [default: False]

   --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.